 Even though a police office must have a lawful reason to stop you, “lawful reason” has been interpreted very broadly, allowing law enforcement officers to stop for pretty much any reason they want.

 All of us at Atkinson Law Offices understand the growing concerns for our clients and the local community around Coronavirus (COVID-19).
 We want to address your concerns and assure you that we are taking every precaution to keep our staff, clients, and community partners safe during these unprecedented times.
 Atkinson Law Offices is actively monitoring …

 As of January 1 2019, the state of Idaho now requires any first-time DUI offender to install an ignition interlock device on their vehicle(s).
 It is possible, although not easy, to get an exception.

-A DUI arrest is going to be expensive.
-You face bail, classes, fines, fees, evaluations, a spike in insurance rates, even a tow for your car.
-But, how much should you spend on your attorney?
+A DUI arrest is expensive.
+You face bail, classes, fines, fees, evaluations, a spike in insurance rates, and even a tow for your car.
+Already incurring so many expenses, how much should you spend on your attorney?